 - Use scissors, not teeth, when opening packages

 When a dental emergency occurs, it can be stressful to think that the damage is permanent.
-If the tooth can’t be saved we still many options available to save your smile, and we will do our very best to see you as soon as possible to minimise your anxiety.
+If the tooth can’t be saved, there are many options available to save your smile, and we will do our very best to see you as soon as possible to minimise your anxiety.
 Our patients – and your smile – are our top priority!